Mona-Klj/Excel-Interactive-Dashboard-Analysis/README.md

 # Excel-Interactive-Dashboard-Analysis

-An Exploration on Bike Sales Data using Excel platform to see which group of people do more bike purchase .
+An Exploration on Bike Sales Data using Excel platform to see which group of people do more bike purchase.

 First cleaned the data by using filters, Drop dupplicates, Data Validation, Bining, IF statement.